 Training treats or puppy biscuits

 You should also have a family meeting so everyone is on the same page about what will be allowed and what your goals are for your new family pet .
-Remember, your new puppy will become a dog and will hopefully be around for the next 10 to 15 years!
+Remember, your new puppy will become a full grown adult dog and will hopefully be around for the next 10 to 15 years!
+Starting good training and boundary setting now will go a long way into your dog's life.

 Most important, have a training plan set.
-We hope you will select a training program at It's PAWSible!
-We love what we do and we've been doing it for over 25 years.
-Not only have I had lots of personal experiences and professional ones, but my trainers, Pam and Ashlee are also excellent.
-Each of them have been with me since 2010 so between the 3 of us there are years of experience for you to learn from.
+I hope you will select a training program at It's PAWSible!
+I love what I do and I've been doing it for over 25 years.
+Not only have I had lots of personal experiences and professional ones, but my trainers, Pam and Sheila are also excellent.
+Each of them have been with me for more than 10 years so between the 3 of us there are years of experience for you to learn from.

 Sign up for a Puppy Class by clicking here.